 5 Signs You Need Cloud Migration Consulting

-All this means that it is not only vital for you to move to the cloud, but that it’s becoming ever more necessary to partner with an expert who can help you make that migration in the right way, at the right time, using the right tools.
+All this means that it is not only vital to move to the cloud, but that it’s becoming ever more necessary to partner with an expert who can help you make that migration in the right way, at the right time, using the right tools.

-Here are five signs that it’s time for your organization to find a partner for your cloud migration.
+Here are five signs that it’s time for your organization to find a partner for your cloud migration:

-1. You had a recent failure of your on-prem infrastructure
+1. Recent failure of on-prem infrastructure

 At Metal Toad, we’ve worked with many clients who first reach out to us after their on-prem system failed—often at significant cost to the organization.
 One client referred to their failure (sweltering summer day + air conditioning outage = total server meltdown) as “The Incident,” a term that sent chills down the spines of their entire IT department whenever it was mentioned.